A Tuesday in March

 A small CPA firm.
 5 people.
 180 clients.
 A Tuesday in March.

-Every scene comes from real conversations with Canadian CPA firms.
+Every scene comes from real conversations with US and Canadian CPA firms.
+The Canadian-specific forms in this story (T1, T2, GST/HST, WSIB) read identically with US substitutes (1040, 1120, sales tax, payroll tax) — same problems, different forms.
 Names are archetypes.
 The frustrations are not.

 This is how the day goes — today, and then tomorrow with MyCPACRM.